Exploiting Color Name Space for Salient Object Detection: Color Name Space Based Saliency Detection

 \subsubsection{Color Name Contrast Based Weights}

-Mainly inspired by~\cite{AcmMM2006/Zhai} and \cite{CVPR2011/Cheng}, we calculate the second kind of weights, i.e., 11 contrast based weighting coefficients, by also exploiting the color name histogram.
-In a color name image, the weight of a color name is defined as its color contrast to all other color names, and all pixels with the same color name share the same weight.
-For the color distance metric, we directly use the corresponding RGB values of the 11 color names given in Table~\ref{table:color-names}.
-Specifically, the weighting coefficient $w_i$ of a color name $t_i$ is defined as:
+Mainly inspired by~\cite{AcmMM2006/Zhai} and \cite{CVPR2011/Cheng}, we calculate the second kind of weights, i.e., the contrast based weighting coefficients.
+The weight of each color name is defined as its color contrast to all the other color names.
+All the pixels having the same color name share the same weight.
+For the color distance metric, we directly use the RGB values of 11 color names given in Table~\ref{table:color-names}.
+Specifically, the weighting coefficient $w_i$ of the color name $t_i$ is defined as